SamTherapy/fediverse-imagebot/README.md

 A bot that posts (currently only local) images to the Fediverse.

-Should be compatible with Mastodon, Misskey and Pleroma!
+Compatible with Mastodon, Misskey and Pleroma!

-## Quick start guide
+## Downloading pre-built binaries
+Download prebuilt binaries from [here](https://git.froth.zone/Sam/fediverse-imagebot/releases/latest) (currently only supports x64), or build from source, instructions below.

+## Running from Source
 1. You need to have `npm` and `nodejs` installed.
 - Node 15 or greater is required.